BenLangmead/bowtie2/MANUAL.markdown

 Bowtie 2 does not "find" alignments in any specific order, so for reads that have more than N distinct, valid alignments, Bowtie 2 does not gaurantee that the N alignments reported are the best possible in terms of alignment score.
+Still, this mode can be effective and fast in situations where the user cares more about whether a read aligns (or aligns a certain number of times) than where exactly it originated.

 [SAM specification]: http://samtools.sourceforge.net/SAM1.pdf